-Children under 18 years represent 23 percent of the population, but they comprise 33 percent of all people in poverty.1 Among all children, 44 percent live in low-income families and approximately one in every five (22 percent) live in poor families.
+Children under 18 years represent 23 percent of the population, but they comprise 32 percent of all people in poverty.
+Many more children live in families with incomes just above the poverty threshold.
+Among all children, 44 percent live in low-income families and approximately one in every five (21 percent) live in poor families.
 Being a child in a low-income or poor family does not happen by chance.
-Parental education and employment, race/ethnicity, and other factors are associated with children experiencing economic insecurity.
+Parental education and employment, race/ethnicity, and other factors are associated with children's experience of economic insecurity.
 This fact sheet describes the demographic, socio-economic, and geographic characteristics of children and their parents.
 It highlights the important factors that appear to distinguish low-income and poor children from their less disadvantaged counterparts.

-How many children under age 18 years in the United States live in low-income families?
+How many children under age 18 years live in low-income families in the United States?

-There are more than 72 million children under age 18 years in the United States.
+There are nearly 72 million children under age 18 years in the United States.

-- ◆ 44 percent 31.8 million live in low-income families - ◆ 22 percent 15.8 million live in poor families
+- ◆ 44 percent-31.4 million-live in low-income families - ◆ 21 percent-15.4 million-live in poor families

-Figure 1: Children by family income, 2013
+Figure 1: Children by family income, 2014